SmokeAlot420/diesel-dashboard/README.md

 - **[Slash Commands](./slash-commands/)** - Ready-to-use Claude Code commands for development workflows
 - **[Global Rules](./global-rules/)** - Reusable AI coding rules and configurations (Archon, .cursorrules, etc.)
 - **[Claude Hooks](./claude-hooks/)** - Event hooks and logging for Claude Code actions
+- **[Subagents](./subagents/)** - Specialized AI team members for task-specific expertise

+## 🤝 Contributing

+This is a **Dynamous community project** building the definitive collection of AI coding resources.
+We're working toward a world where AI assistants deliver production-ready code consistently, not just sometimes.

+Your battle-tested templates, commands, and automations help the entire community ship better code faster.

+See our [Contributing Guide](./CONTRIBUTING.md) to get started.

 ## 📚 What is Context Engineering?